YouXam/vue-sfc-component/README.md

 });
 ```

 These approaches can be mixed.
-The `files` array is checked first for the specified files, and if not found, the `getFile` callback is used to retrieve the file content.
+The `files` object is checked first for the specified files, and if not found, the `getFile` callback is used to retrieve the file content.

 ###### Handling Different Content Types in `files` and `getFile`